sinkinnn/readmefiles/JobPDFGradeCalc.md

 Your idea in a nutshell:
 Name your project and prepare to describe it briefly.

----- JOB APPLICATION ATTACHMENT GPA/GRADE CALCULATOR --------
+---- JOB APPLICATION ATTACHMENT GRADE CALCULATOR --------

 - Idea is that PDF documents recognize directly values and characters, turning into fex.
 Excel spreadsheet and calculate values
 - Could be referenced as a scanner for school documents